go.to/

 Ptaci hnizda - the single

-The single with "Ptaci hnizda" (The bird clutches) b/w "Pocitej do dvou" (Count to two) was released at the beginning of 1973.
+The single with "Ptaci hnizda" (The bird clutches) b/w "Pocitej do dvou" (Count to two) was released at the beginning of 1973 in two different picture sleeves.

 Fanfan - the single in East Germany